Last updated: 08MAY2023 (see Changelog for details)

 Switch emulation requires a lot of CPU power, so expect to use a SnapDragon 845 device or higher.
 SnapDragon devices appear to have the best success with running these games as well.
 For the most part, Nintendo eShop games (indie titles) have the best compatibility and performance.
 To see which games are working, check out the Skyline official game compatibility list, or if you’re using the AYN Odin, you can consult the community spreadsheet.

 To get started, download and install the latest apk file from their website.
 If you are using a SnapDragon-based Android device, I recommend downloading the latest open-source Turnip drivers for the best performance.
-To get them, join the Skyline discord server and go into the #general chat channel, and in the pinned comments you’ll find a threat for “Drivers”.
+To get them, join the Skyline discord server and go into the #general chat channel, and in the pinned comments you’ll find a thread for “Drivers”.
+Additionally, many of them are hosted on this GitHub page.
 For a demonstration, check out the installation video below.
 You will also need to supply your own prod.keys and title.keys files (more info below).
 After that, just add your ROMs and map your keys and you will be good to go.

 - Show Performance Statistics: ON (if you want to see FPS data)

 - Docked Mode: OFF (leave ON for high-end Android devices)

 If you’d like, you can long-press on any individual game in the Skyline menu and add a shortcut to your home screen, so that you can access the game directly without having to launch the emulator first.

 BIOS: prod.keys and title.keys from a Nintendo Switch.
 These will need to be imported within the Skyline settings (demonstrated in the video above).
 Consult the Yuzu Quickstart Guide for instructions on how to hack a Switch and dump your keys and ROMs.

 Recommended file types: nsp or xci